Therapy for women who lose themselves in relationships

 When your relationships leave you feeling smaller

-You may have spent years trying to understand this.
+You might have spent years trying to understand this.
 Talking it through with friends.
-Reading.
-Reflecting.
-Maybe even working on it in therapy before.
+Reading about attachment theory and perhaps even working on it in therapy before.

 Women’s counselling services to build confidence and boundaries.